onzfonz/comp227/src/content/1/en/part1d.md

 Imagine that you have tried coding the application up.
 However, you notice that when you run the program, ***Nothing appears***.
 While it's normal for us to think of what is not happening, we need to focus on what is going on.
-Imagine we setup a breakpoint on the same line again and we try to debug.
-Then we notice that our `text` local variables is *`undefined`*, like this:
+Imagine we set a breakpoint on the same line again and we try to debug.
+Then we notice that our `text` local variable is *`undefined`*, like this:

 ![WebStorm showing issues](../../images/1/custom/ide_text_undefined.png)